From Few to Many Faults: Optimal Adaptive Byzantine Agreement: Lower Bound in Asynchrony

-In this section, we prove the lower bound theorem which implies that no adaptive communication complexity is possible in asynchronous setting.

-\thmLB* \begin{proof} In this proof, by the \emph{setup} we mean a combination of identities of faulty parties, proposals of honest parties, behavior of faulty parties and the schedule of messages.
+In this section, we prove the lower bound theorem, which implies that no adaptive communication complexity is possible in an asynchronous setting. \thmLB* \begin{proof} In this proof, by the \emph{setup} we mean a combination of identities of faulty parties, proposals of honest parties, behavior of faulty parties and the schedule of messages.
 Let $M$ be a random variable denoting the number of messages sent by the protocol.

 We will prove that there exists a setup \texttt{Main} in which no party is byzantine and $\mathbb{E}(M) \geq t^2/4$.

 \texttt{Main} is defined as follows.
 We partition the parties $\mathcal{P}$ into two sets $B$ and $C$ such that $|C| = t/2$ and $|B| = n - t/2$. \begin{itemize} \item All parties in $\mathcal{P}$ are honest and have input $0$. \item Messages between parties in $C$ are delayed until after everyone decides. \item For every party $p \in C$, the first $t/2$ messages sent to $p$ from processes in $B$ are delayed until after everyone decides. \item The other messages are delivered immediately. \end{itemize}